Ellie Holbrook, MA, LPC, RYT200 is…

 …A Licensed Professional Counselor: Ellie counsels women, men, adolescents, and professionals from all walks of life.
 She is committed to the well-being of her clients and dedicated to helping them meet their unique individual life and wellness goals as they optimize their personal satisfaction in life.
 As a coach, Ellie specializes in the art of positive living.

 …A Registered Yoga Teacher: Ellie is a certified yoga instructor, registered with the Yoga Alliance at the 200 hour level.
-She is currently teaching at the Yoga Loft in Willmar, MN and Genesis Salon and Enso Spa in Hutchinson, MN.
+She is currently teaching at the Yoga Loft in Willmar, MN.

 …A DONA-trained birth doula: Ellie is a DONA-trained birth doula.
 She is enthusiastic about childbirth, and passionate about supporting expecting women and their families.